sunilkumardevalla/Rails-Forms/README.md

 # Rails-Forms

-This project consists multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.
+This project consists of multiple ways to build a form in rails that can send parameters to a controller so that it can build an instance of a model with those parameters.

 ## Built With